 How Long Should Baking Soda Stay on Leather Shoes?

 It’s a fact that baking soda is an absorbing agent, and it can drain the oils that keep your leather shoes in shape.
-Fifteen minutes are enough to deodorize and clean leather products.
+Fifteen minutes is enough to deodorize and clean leather products.

 Conclusion